 PERSONAL DISCOVERY - the self-awareness component.
 This is a crucial part of education at The Kelowna College of Professional Counselling.
-Students are given opportunities to learn about themselves as they participate in the interactive role-play exercises and daily check-in.
-Generally, the result is personal growth and professional development in ways that make the educational experience at KCPC completelyunique.
+Students are given opportunities to learn about themselves as they participate in the interactive role-play exercises and daily checkin.
+Generally, the result is personal growth and professional development in ways that make the educational experience at KCPC completely unique.

 Video streaming...
-In addition to the latest in text books, and supplemental forms suitable for use in private practice, KCPC students now have access to an innovative Video Streaming platform.
+In addition to the latest textbooks, and supplemental forms suitable for use in private practice, KCPC students now have access to an innovative Video Streaming platform.

 This amazing benefit is a game-changer...
-100 training videos available for all KCPC students.
+306 training videos available for all KCPC students.
 Watch renowned experts in the field conduct actual counselling demonstrations, and discuss a wide range of topics, theories, and techniques.

-The collection of high quality videos produced by Psychotherapy.netisused by top educational institutions worldwide to train mental health practitioners, from psychologists, counselors and social workers to nurses, addiction professionals and others.
+The collection of high-quality videos produced by Psychotherapy.net is used by top educational institutions worldwide to train mental health practitioners, from psychologists, counselors and social workers to nurses, addiction professionals and others.